Daavoy/virtualuwsn-thesis/README.md

 ## Configuration
-Broker credentials is to be placed in a .env file with the following content:
+Broker credentials are to be placed in a .env file with the following content:

 | Env variable        | Explanation                                       | Mandatory |
 |---------------------|---------------------------------------------------|-----------|